raspberrypilearning/explore-a-3d-world/en/step_2.md

 title: The Unity Editor windows and views
 ---

-1. **The Unity Menu** - is used to import, open and save scenes and projects.
+1. **The Unity Menu** is used to import, open, and save scenes and projects.
 You can amend your Unity Editor preferences and add new GameObjects and components.

-2. **The Toolbar** - contains tools for navigating round in the Scene View, controlling play of the Game View and customising your Unity Editor layout.
+2. **The Toolbar** contains tools for navigating round in the Scene View, controlling play in the Game View, and customising your Unity Editor layout.

-3. **The Scene View** - is used to navigate and edit your Scene.
-You can select and position GameObjects including characters, scenery, cameras and lights.
+3. **The Scene View** is used to navigate and edit your Scene.
+You can select and position GameObjects including characters, scenery, cameras, and lights.

-4. **The Game View** - can be accessed by clicking on the **Game** tab.
+4. **The Game View** can be accessed by clicking on the **Game** tab.
 It shows the scene as it looks through the lens of your cameras.
-When you click on the Play button to enter Playmode The Game View simulates your scene as it would be viewed by a user.
+When you click on the **Play** button to enter Playmode, the Game View simulates your scene as it would be viewed by a user.

-5. **The Hierarchy Window** - shows all the GameObjects in your Scene and the structure between them.
+5. **The Hierarchy Window** shows all the GameObjects in your Scene and the structure between them.
 You can add and navigate the GameObjects in your project.
-GameObjects can had child objects that move with them.
+GameObjects can have 'child objects' that move with them.

-6. **The Project Window** - shows a library of all the files included in your project.
-You can find Assets to use here.
+6. **The Project Window** shows a library of all the files included in your project.
+You can find the Assets you want to use here.

-7. **The Console Window** - can be accessed by clicking on **Console** tab.
+7. **The Console Window** can be accessed by clicking on the **Console** tab.
 It shows important messages.
 This is where you can see Compiler errors (errors in your Script) and messages that you print using `Debug.Log()`.

-8. **The Inspector Window** - allows you to view and edit the properties of GameObjects.
+8. **The Inspector Window** allows you to view and edit the properties of GameObjects.
 You can add other components to your GameObjects and edit the values they use.

 --- /collapse ---

 --- task ---

-The 'Unity starter package' you downloaded contains a number of Assets to use in your project.
+The 'Unity starter package' you downloaded contains a number of Assets for you to use in your project.

-To import them into your new project, click on the 'Assets' menu and select 'Import package' > 'Custom Package...' then navigate to the downloaded 'Unity starter package'.
+To import them into your new project, click on the **Assets** menu and select **Import package** > **Custom Package...** then navigate to the downloaded 'Unity starter package'.

 --- /task ---